trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _This is how the transponder is stored until it is placed back into the study skin at the end of the preparation.
-(Photo: Filippo Bertoni/MfN.
+(Image: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>